 Tachycardia and ventricular extrasystoles due to hypercapnia are usually benign, but fatal dysrhythmias can occur with very high arterial partial pressure of CO2 (PaCO2).
 Vagal stimulation by peritoneal distention can produce bradydysrhythmias (Valentin et al, 2004).

-Because insensible fluid losses and urine output are less during laparoscopy than during open surgery, after optimizing volume status before insufflation intraoperative fluid administration should be limited to ...
+Because insensible fluid losses and urine output are less during laparoscopy than during open surgery, after optimizing volume status before insufflation intraoperative fluid administration should be limited ...